Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 \section{Labeled ARW Dynamics}

 We start by outlining how we prove Lemma \ref{key}.
-Remember that the lemma states that if we start with a typical particle distribution in $[-r,r]$ (and 0 outside this interval) then it is unlikely that when we stabilize the odometer at both $-2r$ and $2r$ is $0$.
+Remember that the lemma states that if we start with a typical particle distribution in $[-r,r]$ (and 0 outside this interval) then it is unlikely that when we stabilize, the odometer at both $-2r$ and $2r$ is $0$.
 Typically we shall have about $2\mu r$ many particles in our system and with very high probability we will have at least $\mu r$ particles in the interval $[-r,r]$.
 Notice that on the event $\A$, which was defined in \eqref{daejeon}, all the particles eventually fall asleep in the interval $[-2r,2r]$.
-Now consider $K$ a large integer $\gg \mu^{-1}$.
+Now consider $K$ a large integer $\gg \mu^{-1}$ (Further discussion on the choice of $K$ is presented in \S~\ref{s:proofkey}).
 Divide the interval $[-2r,2r]$ into subintervals $[iK,(i+1)K]$ of length $K$ each.
 In the final configuration, we typically expect only a small number of particles asleep on each interval $[iK,(i+1)K]$ if $\lambda$ is sufficiently small depending on $K$.
 Indeed, whenever a particle is released from the site $iK$ it is extremely likely (by taking $\lambda$ small) that this particle will reach either $(i-1)K$ or $(i+1)K$ without falling asleep in between.
 Further, in such a case, it wakes up all the sleepy particles in either $[iK,(i+1)K]$ or $[(i-1)K,iK]$.
-As $\lambda$ is large it is highly likely that all of these recently woken particles will make it to either $(i-1)K$ or $(i+1)K$ before falling asleep again.
-Hence it is unlikely that in the $4r/K$ many intervals of length $K$ on average there will be $K\mu /4$ particles asleep (since $K \gg \mu^{-1}$).
-Thus not all particles (at least $\mu r$) will fall asleep before at least one particle makes it to $-2r$ or $2r$.
+As $\lambda$ is small, it is highly likely that all of these recently woken particles will make it to either $(i-1)K$ or $(i+1)K$ before falling asleep again.
+Hence it is unlikely that in the $4r/K$ many intervals of length $K$ ,on average there will be $K\mu /4$ particles asleep (since $K \gg \mu^{-1}$).
+Combining the above, we conclude that since there are at least $\mu r$ many particles to begin with, at least one particle makes it to $-2r$ or $2r$.

-To make this intuition into a proof, we shall introduce a different set of stacks containing instructions, where, instead of a single step, the instructions now will consist of a random walk path that tells the particle (started at $iK$) its steps until it reaches $iK\pm K$.
+To make this intuition into a proof, we shall introduce a different set of stacks of instructions, where, instead of a single step, the instructions now consist of a random walk path that tells the particle (started at $iK$) its steps until it reaches $iK\pm K$.